Oraculo-sh/PEAKPACK_Vanilla_Plus_Plus_Casual/README.md

 2. Extract the contents to the **PEAK game root directory**
 3. If you chose the release without mods, install the mods via Thunderstore Mod Manager

-> ⚠️ **Recomendação**: Use o Thunderstore Mod Manager + Release sem mods para maior segurança e atualizações automáticas.
+> ⚠️ **Recommendation**: Use Thunderstore Mod Manager + Config-only Release for better security and automatic updates.

 # NEW COMMANDS